whatsthestoryglory/data_explorations/badforon.md

 spend is only listed as $34M. `Municipal Affairs and Housing` was another interesting one.
 In 2018 there are two separate line items for Time Limited Investments under `Municipal Affairs/Housing`, totaling
 $550M and contributing to a total spend of $1544M.
-In 2020, these line items are combined into a single line, but now show as being worth
+In 2019, these line items are combined into a single line, but now show as costing $565M, though the otal `Municipal Affairs and Housing` amount remains at
-$565M.
+$1544M.
+The `International Trade` line item appears to just completely disappear in 2019, as does `Status of Women` and the entirety of `Community Safety and Correctional Services`.
+Even the `Interest on Debt` total appears to change from one year to the next.